awtotty/kenmo-v2/README.md

   - Throughout the development of this app, my approach to the API was very ad-hoc.
 As I needed functions, I wrote them.
   - The result is an API that isn't coherent or elegant.
   - More deliberate practice on API design is a good idea.
+- Sentry for monitoring
+  - We starting using this at work, and it's pretty amazing.
+  - Allows for high granularity in logs and reports down to the user level.

 # Create T3 App